-Charging \$100 for EVs would generate very little revenue in 2021 given the small population of EVs currently.
+Financial Sustainability and Sufficiency Charging \$100 for EVs would generate very little revenue in 2021 given the small population of EVs currently.
 A \$100 surcharge on EVs coupled with a \$39.13 surcharge on all other passenger vehicles would generate \$100 million in 2021 and \$1.870 billion through 2040, discounted at 4%.
 Revenue outpaces VMT by 43% in 2040.

-The tax is somewhat equitable since it increases costs for vehicles with the lowest operating expenses.

-Since more EVs are typically newer, this fee would be somewhat progressive in its incidence.

-This revenue source is subject to constitutional restrictions on spending.

-Charging an increasing rate base upon a vehicle's efficiency would disincentivize EV adoption, increasing GHG emissions.

-Licensing fees are transparent since the fee is paid directly.
+Nearly 30 states have enacted annual registration surcharges on electric and/or hybrid vehicles to counteract the impact of increasing adoption of such vehicles on fuel tax revenues.
+Nevada could enact a similar fee based on engine type, namely a surcharge on electric vehicles.
+User equity The tax is somewhat equitable since it increases costs for vehicles with the lowest operating expenses.
+Social equity Since more EVs are typically newer, this fee would be somewhat progressive in its incidence.
+Flexibility This revenue source is subject to constitutional restrictions on spending.
+GHG emissions Charging an increasing rate base upon a vehicle's efficiency would disincentivize EV adoption. increasing GHG emissions.
+Transparency Licensing fees are transparent since the fee is paid directly.

-Assessing an engine type-based surcharge requires accurate collection of engine type data. but otherwise the cost is modest, amounting to additional transaction costs (e.g., credit card fees approximately 3%).
+Efficiency Assessing an engine type-based surcharge requires accurate collection of engine type data, but otherwise the cost is modest, amounting to additional transaction costs (e.g., credit card fees approximately 3%).

-11. Add fee based on vehicle age
+Overview of revenue options analysis 11.
+Add fee based on vehicle age